Udhays07/My-100-days-C-coding-Challenge/README.md

 89. Write Program to find second smallest element in an array. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day89.c)
 90. Write Program to for sorting the elements of an array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day90.c)
 91. Write Program for Reversing an array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day91.c)
-92. Write Program to find maximum product subarray in a given array
+92. Write Program to find maximum product subarray in a given array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day92.c)
 93. Write Program to find whether Arrays are disjoint or not
 94. Write Program to find whether an array is a subset of another array or not.
 95. Write Program to find maximum scalar product of two vectors